Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Related Work

 \section{Related Work}

-In early work of semantic role labeling, most of researchers were dedicated to feature engineering \cite{xue2004,pradhan2005,punyakanok2008importance}.
-The first neural SRL model was proposed by \citeauthor{Collobert2011} \shortcite{Collobert2011}, which used convolutional neural network but their efforts fell short.
-Later, \citeauthor{Foland2015} \shortcite{Foland2015} effectively extended their work by using syntactic features as input. \citeauthor{roth2016} \shortcite{roth2016} introduced syntactic paths to guide neural architectures for dependency SRL.
-In the meantime, putting syntax aside has sparked much research interest since \citeauthor{zhou-xu2015} (\citeyear{zhou-xu2015}) employed deep BiLSTMs for span SRL.
-A series of neural SRL models without syntactic inputs were proposed. \citeauthor{marcheggiani2017} (\citeyear{marcheggiani2017}) applied a simple LSTM model with effective word representation, achieving encouraging results on English, Chinese, Czech and Spanish. \citeauthor{cai2018full} (\citeyear{cai2018full}) built a full end-to-end SRL model with biaffine attention and provided strong performance on English and Chinese. \citeauthor{li2019dependency} (\citeyear{li2019dependency}) also proposed an end-to-end model for both dependency and span SRL with a unified argument representation, obtaining favorable results on English.
+In the early work of semantic role labeling, most researchers focused on feature engineering \cite{xue2004,pradhan2005,punyakanok2008importance}.
+Putting syntax aside has sparked much research interest since \citet{zhou-xu2015} employed deep BiLSTMs for span SRL.
+A series of neural SRL models without syntactic inputs were proposed. \citet{marcheggiani2017} applied a simple LSTM model with effective word representation, achieving encouraging results on English, Chinese, Czech, and Spanish. \citet{cai2018full} built a full end-to-end SRL model with biaffine attention and provided strong performance on English and Chinese. \citet{li2019dependency} also proposed an end-to-end model for both dependency and span SRL with a unified argument representation, obtaining favorable results on English.